btieu30/BunchofLunchMunches/README.md

 * Jeremy Kwok: Back-end (Database, Flask integration, parsing)
 * Vivian Teo: Front-end (HTML, CSS, JS)

+### Description
+Our app, Clean Restaurants, allows users to find the best restaurants to eat at in New York City.
+Users can search for specific restaurants and can access each of the results, which display the restaurant's details such as address, name, grade, reviews, and past health code violations.
+Users can also saved their favorites restaurants and access them again via the saved page.

 ### Launch Codes
 1) Clone BunchofLunchMunches
 ```